unicode-org/message-format-wg/spec/registry.md

-The _operand_ of the `:unit` function can be one of any number of implementation-defined types, each of which contains a numerical `value` plus a `unit` and optionally a `perUnit`. or it can be a [Number Operand](#number-operands), as long as at least the option `unit` is provided.
+The _operand_ of the `:unit` function can be one of any number of implementation-defined types, each of which contains a numerical `value` plus a `unit` or it can be a [Number Operand](#number-operands), as long as the option `unit` is provided.
-The options `unit` and `perUnit` MAY be used to override the units of an implementation-defined type, provided the units are compatible and the implementation supports conversion.
+The option `unit` MAY be used to override the units of an implementation-defined type, provided the units are compatible and the implementation supports conversion.

 The value of the _operand_'s `unit` SHOULD be either a string containing a